slin63/chronicpizza/content/posts/pointreyes.md

 {{% caption %}} my stuff {{% /caption %}}
 {{% newline %}}

-*most* images were shot with the 35mm. wide angle shots were achieved by taking horizontally tracking shots with the 35mm on a tripod and stitching them together with <a href="http://matthewalunbrown.com/autostitch/autostitch.html">autostitch</a>.
+most images were shot with the 35mm. wide angle shots were achieved by taking horizontally tracking shots with the 35mm on a tripod and stitching them together with <a href="http://matthewalunbrown.com/autostitch/autostitch.html">autostitch</a>.

-this allowed me to take wide-angle shots like *"long, moss, lichens"* while still having substantial background blurring. these are my favorites.
+this allowed me to take wide-angle shots like *"long, moss, lichens"* while still having substantial background blurring. these shots are my favorite.

 {{% newline %}}